 Community Emergency Response Team (CERT)

 Are you someone who takes action when you see someone in need of help?
 Do you enjoy contributing to your community?
 Do you want to learn life-saving skills?
-In a large scale disaster, both self-reliance and the use of volunteers under the professional guidance from our local first responders will be necessary.
-The Community Emergency Response Training (CERT) is designed to emphasize hands-on experience and is taught by Fire Department personnel.
-Topics covered include emergency preparedness disaster first aid/triage and fire prevention utilities and light search and rescue.
+In a large-scale disaster, both self-reliance and the use of volunteers under the professional guidance from our local first responders will be necessary.
+Community Emergency Response Training (CERT) is designed to emphasize hands-on experience and is taught by fire department personnel.
+Topics covered include disaster first aid/triage, fire safety, and light search and rescue.
 There are over 2,700 local CERT programs nationwide and more than 600,000 people have been trained since CERT first became a national program in 1993.

-In a large scale disaster, both self-reliance and the use of volunteers under professional assistance will be necessary.
-With this in mind, the fire departments and districts in Marin County are offering a program in Community Emergency Response Training (CERT) for civilians.
+In a large-scale disaster, both self-reliance and the use of volunteers under professional guidance will be necessary.
+Ready Marin, in collaboration with the fire departments and districts in Marin County, offers a program in Community Emergency Response Training (CERT) for civilians.

 - Disaster First Aid/Triage